gytdau/website/_drafts/gpu-memory.md

 ## Details of GPU Programming

 How can we write programs so that they are slow to run?
 Fortunately, GPU programming gives us many ways to do much worse than the theoretical bound.
+Let’s look at a small sampling:

 ### Divergence